 DOD Has Not Resolved Challenges That Affect the Ability of the Air Force and the Army to Train Personnel for UAS Operations Prior work shows that in order to improve the management of federal activities, it is important that agencies develop comprehensive strategies to address challenges that threaten their ability to meet long-term goals.
 We identified several initiatives that DOD has commenced to address UAS training challenges, but DOD lacks a results-oriented strategy to ensure that compatible goals and outcomes are achieved among these initiatives.

-Availability of Airspace Limits Training Opportunities Many of DOD's UAS operations take place outside of U.S. airspace, but DOD requires access to the national airspace system for training, to conduct operations such as homeland defense, and for the transit of unmanned aircraft to overseas deployment locations-requirements that have created airspace access challenges.
+Availability of Airspace Limits Training Opportunities

+Many of DOD's UAS operations take place outside of U.S. airspace, but DOD requires access to the national airspace system for training, to conduct operations such as homeland defense, and for the transit of unmanned aircraft to overseas deployment locations-requirements that have created airspace access challenges.
 For example, according to Army officials, a single Shadow UAS platoon requires more than 3,000 flight hours per year to fully train all aircraft operators.
 Because UAS do not meet various federally mandated requirements and therefore do not have routine access to the national airspace system, personnel must train in DOD-managed airspace and training ranges located near their home stations.
-Competing for this finite airspace are other units located at home stations, such as manned aircraft training.
+Competing for this finite airspace are other units located at home stations that also require access to DOD-managed airspace for their operations, such as manned aircraft training.
 This competition, among other factors, has affected the amount of training UAS personnel can conduct and their ability to prepare for deployments.
 Army officials with four of the seven Shadow platoons we met with told us that they were unable to fully train the number of personnel needed to perform continuous combat missions before they deployed for overseas operations.
 As a result, UAS personnel had to conduct additional training tasks upon arrival in Iraq and Afghanistan.

-example, in 2009, the Army moved the 4th Infantry Division and two combat brigades from Fort Hood, Texas, to Fort Carson, Colorado.
+Plans to further increase UAS inventories on selected military installations will likely further increase the demand for airspace.
+For example, the Army plans to increase the number of Shadow UAS from about 70 systems fielded at the time of our review to a goal of more than 100 systems by fiscal year 2015.
+According to current plans, all active and reserve component combat brigades, Army Special Forces units, fires brigades, and battlefield surveillance brigades will be provided with Shadow systems.
+In some cases, relocations of UAS to different installations have resulted in increased UAS inventories at the new installations.
+For example, in 2009, the Army moved the 4th Infantry Division and two combat brigades from Fort Hood, Texas, to Fort Carson, Colorado.
 This move resulted in the addition of two Shadow systems on Fort Carson.
 Army officials acknowledged that increases in UAS inventories will further complicate the competition for limited quantities of DOD-managed airspace.